 For all but the most sophisticated investors, buying futures is not the best way to invest in oil.
 To profit from the risky business of investing in oil futures, you need to be right twice: when choosing the price and in the timing.
 Oil futures investing is better used by a heating oil contractor who wants to lock in the price of oil for his customers, not by a typical investor.

 4. Buy Energy Investments With a Master Limited Partnership

-MLPs offer high yields, consistent cash flow, opportunities for capital gains and an alignment of general and limited partners’ interests.
+MLPs offer high yields, consistent cash flow, opportunities for capital gains, and an alignment of general and limited partners’ interests.
 But there are disadvantages to investing in oil or energy MLPs: a complex structure with confusing tax reporting requirements and the potential for capital losses.
-Investigate the MLP and understand the potential risks and advantages of your investment.
+Investigate the MLP and understand the potential risks of your investment and its advantages.

-TheStreet recommended the following MLPs in September 2015:
+InvestorPlace recommended the following MLPs in February 2017:

 Oil ETFs and Oil-Related Stocks Are Most Accessible

 Widespread evidence shows that investing in undervalued assets leads to outsized gains.
 With long-term declines in oil prices, it’s likely that profits will be made upon a rebound.
 For those most conservative investors with diversified portfolios, owning a Standard & Poor’s 500 index fund means already having about 6 percent exposure to the undervalued energy sector.
 Ultimately, to profit from a possible sector rebound, an ETF or oil-related stock is most accessible for the individual investor.